-How I recovered from a life-time of physical pain.
+How I recovered from a life-time of pain.

-And then there where the random shocks and spasms, the sudden intense iching, stabbing, biting and gnawing sensations.
-The chest palpatations, abdominal 'pulsing', restless legs, eye twitches, white fingers, numbness and pins and needles in my arms and legs.
-The aching limbs that fatigued quickily, the constant feeling of exhaustion.
+And then there where the random shocks and spasms, the sudden intense itching, stabbing, biting and gnawing sensations.
+The chest palpitations, abdominal 'pulsing', restless legs, eye twitches, white fingers, numbness and pins and needles in my arms and legs.
+The aching limbs that fatigued quickly, the constant feeling of exhaustion.
 I never slept well and had recurring dreams and nightmares.

 I was in a severe depression by the age of 21.

 Rock bottom was at 40 years old, stuck on the floor one morning, screaming with pain unable to move.
 Caught in a web of pain that I can't start to describe.
 That was the changing point in my life.
-I knew I couldn't go on as I was.
-Pilates and swimming (very gentle and slow) 3 months in, my depression lifted one day as I stood up from a roll-down.
+"Use your core" was the advice so I started daily Pilates (very gentle and slow) and regular time in a pool.
+3 months later my depression lifted one day as I stood up from a roll-down.
 It was that dramatic, I could feel how all my mental issues were due to the chronic pain and suddenly I felt hopeful that life could improve.

-It was over two and a half years of hard slog to release the physical tensions that were the source of all my pain.
-I had a lot of pain to relive in order to release it, but every day was progress towards a more balanced body and mind.
+I had a lot of pain to relive in order to release it but every day was progress towards a more balanced body and mind.

 Where should you start?